kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 When moving from 1.x to 2.x:

-- Within your project folder, run the create_kh installation command, see Do Not Skip section above.
+- Within your project folder, run the createkh installation command, see Do Not Skip section above.
 This will create the snapshot for you.
 - Then modify your kube.tf to use version >= 2.0, and remove packages_to_install and opensuse_microos_mirror_link variables if used.
 This functionality has been moved to the packer snapshot state.
 - Then run terraform apply.